If you are contacted by National Credit Services (NCS) you’ll need to deal with the situation head-on.

 But be aware that you’ll need to make that payment upfront and immediately.
 It’s unlikely a debt settlement will be accepted that involves installment payments.

-Whatever the dollar amount agreed to, send no money until National Credit Services confirms the terms of your settlement in writing.
+Whatever the dollar amount agreed to, send no money until they confirm the terms of your settlement in writing.

-If they don’t send written confirmation, they may accept your partial payment, then pursue you for the balance of the debt.
+If they don’t send written confirmation, they may accept your payment, then pursue you for the balance.

 Get Professional Help

-Dealing with National Credit Services is a complicated process, and consumers are often unsuccessful in dealing with collection agencies themselves.
+Dealing with National Credit Services is a complicated process, and consumers are often unsuccessful.

-If you feel the situation is beyond your capabilities, or if you have multiple collection accounts to deal with, we recommend you get professional help.
+If you feel the situation is beyond your capabilities, we recommend you get professional help.